seanlobo/fb-msg-mining/README.md

 ## Using the program

-run `python3 -i playground.py` to get an interactive session and analyze data.
+run `python3 -i playground.py` to get an interactive session and analyze data, or `python3 fancy_playground.py` for a web browser version.

 # Libraries used
-While original aspects of this project are open source under the MIT License, various libraries are utilized that are subject to their own terms and conditions, and are documented to the best of my knowledge.
+While original aspects of this project are open source under the MIT License, various libraries are utilized that are subject to their own terms and conditions.
 Licenses can be found in this project, with more information in credit.txt.
-In particular, the graphing functionality of highcharts is used in this project, but that is by no means central to the project.
+In particular, the graphing functionality of highcharts is used in this project.
 Note that HighCharts and its software is not free for commercial and Governmental use.
-More information can be found at highcharts.com
+More information can be found at [highcharts.com](highcharts.com)